 Crohn's disease, or GI surgery, can lead to malabsorption of B12.

-Strict vegetarians—B12 is not present in any meaningful amounts in plant foods.
-(Certain blue-green algae do contain B12, but in a form that is not usable).
+Strict vegetarians—B12 is not present in any useful amounts in plant foods.
 Total vegetarians who consume no animal products may need to supplement with B12.
 Fortified cereal can be a good source of the vitamin for a vegetarian.